‘Broke my heart:’ Hundreds of bikers help celebrate birthday of boy with autism, after just 3 friends RSVPed

 "When the fellow biker calls, we just show up," said Tammy Rosman, biker.

-Before school let out for the summer, Karna’s mom sent out 70 birthday invitations to her son’s classmates.
-Only three RSVP’ed.
+Before school let out for the summer, Karna's mom sent out 70 birthday party invitations to her son's classmates.
+Only three RSVPed.

-“My son’s autistic, and I guess it broke my heart,” said Paul Inzeo, biker.
+"My son's autistic, and I guess it broke my heart," said Paul Inzeo, biker who attended Thomas' party.

-Karna’s mom took to social media, simply asking a few bikers to surprise her son on his birthday — as he loves motorcycles.
+Karna's mother's best friend, Stephanie Lovejoy, started a Facebook event, simply asking a few bikers to surprise Thomas on his birthday -- as he loves motorcycles.

 "It exploded from there," said Maranda Karna, Thomas' mother.